 Remove employees from the trench when there are indications of possible caveins, protective system failures, or other potentially hazardous conditions.
 Never work in water without proper protection.
 You will have to wear a Lifeline with a rope to drag your dead body out of these hazardous conditions.

-Great place for a ladder.
+It is not a legal place for ladder storage.

 Soil Classification and Identification